 Q = I2 R T

-R is the amount of electric resistance in conductor
+- R is the amount of electric resistance in the conductor

-- The amount of generated heat in conductor carrying current is proportional to square of the current flow through the circuit, when the electrical resistance and current supply is constant.
+- The amount of generated heat in a conductor carrying current is proportional to the square of the current flow through the circuit when the electrical resistance and current supply is constant.